 Several species that are true annuals.
 Peak germination by early summer.
 Yellow green leaves rolled in the bud with hairy edges, coarse textured, broad collar, membranous liguile and hairy sheath.
 Blade flat with sharp point.
 Seed head composed of three to ten finger like racemes or spikes, may appear purple to tan in color.
 Plant declines after seeding with shorter days.
 Eliminated by frost.
-Occurs all over the U.S., although less in the North than the South.
-Mostly in full sun.
+Occurs all over the U.S., although less in the North than.

 Perennial with long tap root produces by seed.
 Stems short arising from a rosette bearing oblong, lobed, narrow leaves.
 Large yellow flowers mature into round puffballs full of seed distributed by wind for miles.
 Mostly germinates during late summer.

 Annual forming rosette of flat stems, usually silvery at center.
 Leaves are folded in the bud with overlapping sheaths.
 Membranous ligule with sparse hairs on collar.
 Seed head forms two to ten finger-like spikes, zipper like, much broader than crabgrass.
 Germinates later than crabgrass.
 Persists under close mowing, even on putting greens.

 Nutsedge : Cvperus esculentus (yellow) Cvperus rotundus (purple)